katerynak/shopping_scraper/README.md

-Shopping web scraper: scrapes products from different supermarkets, processes and organizes the results, sorts the results as requested by the user.
+Shopping web scraper: scrapes products from different Dutch supermarkets, processes and organizes the results, sorts the results as requested by the user.

 A personal project to learn some tools such as `scrapy`, `MongoDB`,